JasonXuDeveloper/Nino.Docs/src/en/start.md

 - Renaming fields/properties of the same type that have been serialized is allowed
 - Changing the type of serialized fields/properties to an unmanaged struct of the same memory size (`int`->`uint`, `int`->`float`, `List<long>`->`List<double>`, `List<int[]>`->`List<float[]>`) is allowed
   ::: danger
-  Nino performs type checking when deserializing objects, so you cannot modify fields/properties that are not unmanaged types
+  Nino performs type checking when deserializing objects, so you cannot modify fields/properties that are declared in reference types.

+  Nino allows you to change the declared type of a field/property if and only if the previous and the latest declared type of this field/property is a structural type.
   :::

   ::: code-group